Muslim conquests in the Indian subcontinent: Tughlaq invasions

 Bakhtiyar Khilji's massacre of Buddhist monks in Bihar, India.
 Khilji destroyed the Nalanda and Vikramshila universities during his raids across North Indian plains, massacring many Buddhist and Brahmin scholars.

 The Sultans of Delhi enjoyed cordial, if superficial, relations with Muslim rulers in the Near East but owed them no allegiance.
-They based their laws on the Quran and the sharia and permitted non-Muslim subjects to practice their own religions if they paid the jizya (poll tax).
+They based their laws on the Quran and the Shari'a and permitted non-Muslim subjects to practice their own religions if they paid the jizya (poll tax).
 They ruled from urban centers, while military camps and trading posts provided the nuclei for towns that sprang up in the countryside.

-Perhaps the most significant contribution of the Sultanate was its temporary success in insulating the subcontinent from the potential devastation of the Mongol invasion from Central Asia in the 13th century, which nonetheless led to the capture of Afghanistan and western Pakistan by the Mongols (see the Ilkhanate Dynasty).
+Perhaps the most significant contribution of the Sultanate was its temporary success in insulating the subcontinent from the potential devastation of the Mongol invasion from Central Asia in the 13th century, which nonetheless led to the capture of Afghanistan and western Pakistan by the Mongols under the Ilkhanate.
 Under the Sultanate, "Indo-Muslim" fusion left lasting monuments in architecture, music, literature, and religion.
 In addition it is surmised that the language of Urdu (literally meaning "horde" or "camp" in various Turkic dialects) was born during the Delhi Sultanate period as a result of the mingling of Sanskritic Hindi and the Persian, Turkish, Arabic favoured by the Muslim invaders of India.

-The Sultanate suffered significantly from the sacking of Delhi in 1398 by Timur, but revived briefly under the Lodi Dynasty.
+The Sultanate suffered significantly from the sacking of Delhi in 1398 by Timur, but revived briefly under the Lodi dynasty.
 This was the final dynasty of the Sultanate before it was conquered by Zahiruddin Babur in 1526, who subsequently founded the Mughal dynasty that ruled from the 16th to the 18th centuries.